Polyommatinae

 Polyommatinae, the blues, are a diverse subfamily of gossamer-winged butterflies (family Lycaenidae).
+This subfamily of butterfly was discovered in 1775.
+The group takes its name from its type genus Polyommatus; this scientific name means "(one of) many eyes" (poly-+ommatos), referencing the ocelli on their wings.
+The blues derive their common name from the coloration of males in most species.

-This subfamily was long used to assign taxa of unclear relationships, and its contents and phylogeny are still in need of revision.
+These butterflies have been considered one of the poorest studied groups within the family Lycaenida;.
+This subfamily was long used to assign taxa of unclear relationships (incertae sedis), and its contents and phylogeny are still in need of revision.

+Species

 The following four tribes are generally recognized within Polyommatinae, with Polyommatini comprising most of the genera and species: